gogaz/barnabAI/README.md

 ### Token Encryption

-All sensitive tokens (Slack bot tokens, GitHub tokens) are encrypted using `ActiveSupport::MessageEncryptor` before storage.
+All sensitive tokens (Slack bot tokens, GitHub tokens) are encrypted using `ActiveRecord::Encryption` before storage.
+The three `ACTIVE_RECORD_ENCRYPTION_*` environment variables are required for this to work.